refinedev/refine/documentation/docs/api-reference/mui/components/inferencer.md

 ---
 id: inferencer
 title: Inferencer
+sidebar_label: Inferencer 🆙
 ---

-You can automatically generate views for your resources using `@pankod/refine-inferencer`.
+You can automatically generate views for your resources using `@refinedev/inferencer`.
 Inferencer exports `MuiListInferencer`, `MuiShowInferencer`, `MuiEditInferencer`, `MuiCreateInferencer` and `MuiInferencer` (which combines all in one place) components.

 ## Usage

-Material UI components can be imported from `@pankod/refine-inferencer/mui`.
-You can directly use the components in `resources` prop of `Refine` component or you can use them in your custom components by passing the `resource` prop as the resource name.
+Inferencer components can be imported from `@refinedev/inferencer/mui`.
+You can directly use the components in your routes without passing any props.
+If you use a `routerProvider`, it will infer the `resource`, `action` and `id` from the current route.

 <Tabs
 defaultValue="resources"